plomlompom/htwtxt/README.md

 ## Online demo

-A demo instance with frequent downtimes can be tested at [http://test.plomlompom.com:8000].
-(Don't expect any of its feeds' URLs to be stable.
-It's just for testing, and data frequently gets deleted.)
+A demo instance with frequent downtimes can be tested at http://test.plomlompom.com:8000 – don't expect any of its feeds' URLs to be stable.
+It's just for testing, and data frequently gets deleted.

 ## Setup and run